Is there such a thing as a prolapse diet? Can your diet affect your prolapse?

 - Diet influences bowel movements – constipation and diarrhoea can cause straining to empty and worsen prolapse problems.

-- Diet can cause abdominal bloating, gas and IBS – abdominal bloating, flatulence and IBS (Irritable Bowel Syndrome) can all cause discomfort and worsen prolapse symptoms.
+- Diet can cause abdominal bloating, gas and IBS – abdominal bloating, flatulence and IBS (Irritable Bowel Syndrome) can cause discomfort and worsen prolapse symptoms.

 Your abdominal fat isn’t the fat you feel at your waist line, rather it surrounds your abdominal organs and sits directly above your pelvic floor.

-Here are some simple weight management tips:
+Here are some simple weight management tips for losing abdominal fat:

 - Avoid fad weight loss diets or products (e.g. some diet shakes) that slow your bowel movements and cause constipation with prolapse